This advertising content was produced in collaboration with our partner Washington State Wines.

 Benefiting from one of Washington’s warmer climates, the Horse Heaven Hills are renowned for Cabernet Sauvignon and Bordeaux-style blends of uncompromising robustness.

-Another sub-appellation of the Columbia Valley, Lake Chelan is defined by the moderating effects of the lake, resulting in good conditions for cooler-climate grapes such as Riesling and Pinot Noir.
+Another sub-appellation of the Columbia Valley, Lake Chelan is defined by the moderating effects of the lake, resulting in good conditions for cooler-climate grapes such as Riesling and Syrah.

 While much of this appellation resides in neighboring Idaho, its Washington portion has a “banana belt” climate that is warmer than its surroundings, supporting a number of grape varieties.